In the Words of Poets: A Journey through AHC’s Lyrical Archives

 Harriet Kofalk papers, Box 3, Folder 1.
 American Heritage Center, University of Wyoming.

-Harriet Kofalk is one of the poets represented in the collections of the American Heritage Center.
+Harriet Kofalk is one of the poets represented in the collections of the AHC.
 Kofalk lived in New Mexico and California and was active in the peace movement in both states.
 She contributed peace and nature-themed poems to local publications and self-published several volumes of haiku.
 Not a poet by profession, Kofalk was a historical researcher and also worked for RAND Corporation for many years.
 Her other authorial interests included cookbooks–she compiled recipe books for apples, poultry (You’re in a Fowl Mood: Poultry Recipes), and even solar cooking.

 From her 1987 book Rainbow: A Collection of Haiku, here are two examples of her work.